wqhuang-ustc/kubernetes-on-premise/README.md

 * While creating Kubernetes cluster in the private cloud across multiple data centers, make sure VMs can communicate with each other on different data centers.
 If Kubespray is running from a non-root user account, correct privilege escalation method should be configured in the target servers.
 Then the ansible_become flag or command parameters --become or -b should be specified.

-## Launch KUbernetes via Kubespray
+## Launch Kubernetes via Kubespray

 We will useanother machine as the Ansible contrl machine to launch the cluster among the nodes for the k8s cluster.
 1. **Install [python/python3](https://linuxize.com/post/how-to-install-python-3-7-on-ubuntu-18-04/) and [pip/pip3](https://linuxize.com/post/how-to-install-pip-on-ubuntu-18.04/) in the Ansible control machine.**